Mass concentration in a nonlocal model of clonal selection: Introduction

-The mathematical interest of our study is in the analysis of nonlocal effects and development of singularites in integro-differential equations.
-We show that solutions of \eqref{sys:reg0} may tend to Dirac measures concentrated in points with the largest value of self-renewal potential.
-Such dynamics can be interpreted as a selection process, in which heterogeneous initial data converge to a stationary solution with the mass localised on a set of measure zero.
+The mathematical angle of our study is analysis of the nonlocal effects and development of singularities in the solutions of the integro-differential equations.
+We show that the solutions of system \eqref{sys:reg0} may tend to Dirac measures concentrated in points with the largest value of the self-renewal potential.
+Such dynamics can be interpreted in the terms of selection, which causes convergence of the heterogeneous initial data to a stationary solution with the mass localised on a set of measure zero.
+Convergence then holds in the weak$*$ topology of Radon measures. { Considering the space of positive Radon measures with a suitable metric allows formulating the result on convergence of solutions to a stationary measure in the terms of the metric instead of the weak$*$ convergence of Radon measures}.
+We apply the flat metric (bounded Lipschitz distance), which has proven to be useful in the analysis of a variety of transport equations models, for example to study Lipschitz dependence of solutions of nonlinear structured population models on the model parameters and initial data \cite{GLMC,GMC,CCGU}; see Appendix for the definition and properties of the flat metric. \\

+Similar results have been recently shown for scalar equations including diffusion; see for instance Ref. \cite {barles,BMP,LMP,Lorz2,DJMR}, {and \cite{Lorz1} for a model with an additional space structure}.
+The equations studied in \cite{Lorz1} and \cite{Lorz2} have been also applied to address cancer heterogeneity, and the influence of the selection process on the cancer resistance to chemotherapy. \\